 outsourcing: Practice of activities relevant for an organization's chain-of-custody being performed by another legal entity, without continuous supervision or control from the organization.
-Not considered as outsourcing are transportation, (un-)loading and warehousing of materials/products, unless there is a risk that materials with different material categories or certified content are mixed with each other.
+Not considered as outsourcing are transportation, (un)loading and warehousing of materials/products, unless there is a risk that materials with different material categories or certified content are mixed with each other.

-performance measure: In the SFI program, aA means of judging whether an objective has been fulfilled.
+performance measure: A means of judging whether an objective has been fulfilled.